n8upham/MicrodipodopsRevision/README.md

 		- Micros_mtDNA-only_50M_phylo: mtDNA only, 50 million generations, phylogram

 	- consensusTrees: .tre and .pdf files for the MCC consensus trees of each analysis
-	- plotMCC_Micros.R: R code for plotting these MCC phylogenies
+	- _plotMCC_Micros.R_: R code for plotting these MCC phylogenies

 - rangeMaps
 	- backgroundShapes: coastlines, state borders needed to reproduce the map figures